skipmcgee/2106/README.md

 # 2106
-Application to fill out form 2106 for Reservists / National Guard
+Application to assist with completing Tax Form 2106 for Reservists & National Guard
 #
 Requires Python >3.6